parth-paghdal-132/BookBud/README.md

 # BookBud
-This is our academic group project for Couse CS-545
+This is our academic group project for Course CS-545